pauladam94/curryst/curryst.typ

   /// be at the bottom.
 Defaults to btt, the conclusion being at the bottom
   /// and the premises at the top.
   dir: btt,
+  /// Set to `true` to produce an inlined tree
+  inline: false,
 ) = {
   /// Lays out some content.
   ///